migp11/pctk/README.md

 ```
 povray -W720 -H680 -a [path to pov file]
 ```
 to render the .pov file a generate an image.
-Parameters -H -W and -a correspond to Width, heigh and antilaizing, respectively.
+Parameters -H -W and -a correspond to width, height and antilaizing, respectively.